-The super-majors, to our way of thinking, are not expensive, and non-majors have become increasingly good value thanks to their underperformance of the broad market during 2011 and H1 2012.
-All this of course assumes the oil price stabilizes around the 5 year moving average price of \$100 (blended Brent/WTI) and the gas price in due course recovers which is what we believe is increasingly likely to occur.
+All this, of course, assumes the oil price stabilizes around the five year moving average price of \$100 (blended Brent/WTI) and the gas price in due course recovers, which is what we believe is increasingly likely to occur.

-Energy equities are one of the better inflation hedges.
+Energy equities also remain one of the better inflation hedges.
 If we see dollar inflation of 30/50% over the next decade it will be surprising if oil and gas prices do not rise by a comparable percentage.